lumifyio/lumify-data/docs/testing-README.md

 15. tiny.flv:
 	* DESCRIPTION: A video about Obama going to Chicago
 	* EXPECTED OUTCOME: The video should play as normal with only ocr-ed text
+16. ytcc.lumify.tar:
+	* DESCRIPTION: A video and youtubecc file of a woman giving an explination of a fire
+	* EXPECTED OUTCOME: The video should play as normal with the scrolling transcript from the file and any ocr-ed text

 [Everything](https://s3.amazonaws.com/RedDawn/DataSets/testing.zip)